Engineering at work

 Qualification dates

 Engineers develop practical and professional skills at work in ways that aren’t always formally recognised.
-If you are currently in engineering-related employment then this module allows you to gain academic credit for learning at work by completing work-based activities, designed to help improve your work performance and plan your professional development.
-You will need someone in your workplace, typically your line manager, to authenticate, though not assess, some of your coursework.
+If you’re currently in engineering-related employment, this module allows you to gain academic credit for learning at work by completing work-based activities designed to help improve your work performance and plan your professional development.
+You’ll need someone in your workplace, typically your line manager, to authenticate, though not assess, some of your coursework.

 What you will study